All Episodes

 Real quick, Rush, prior to 1978, our old companies and with all their products and derivatives made a profit.

-In 1978, the Carter administration and our democratic uh uh co controlled Congress placed all the products and derivatives on the commodity market.
+In 1978, the Carter administration and our Democratic controlled Congress placed all the products and derivatives on the commodity market.

 You are of the school of thought that the speculators have more to say about the price of oil than actual producers.

-But the speculation market, uh I mean commodities marketers speculating and so forth, futures contracts and so forth, their relationship to the actual price uh uh up and down.
+But the speculation market, I mean, commodities marketers, speculating and so forth, futures contracts and so forth, their relationship to the actual price up and down.

-I'm I'm gonna have to get some expert answer on this for you rather than do what most hosts would do is just try to you know BS their way through it and make you think they were really brilliant.
+I'm going to have to get some expert answer on this for you rather than do what most hosts would do is just try to BS their way through it and make you think they were really brilliant.

 You already know I'm brilliant, so I'd have to fake an answer here.

-Nah, I don't expect you to fake anything, Russ.
+No, I don't expect you to fake anything, Rush.

-It's just that it is my contention that they are doing nothing since they do not even hold a contract in our hands when they go and trade in this market.
+It's just that it is my contention that they are doing nothing since they do not even hold a contract in their hands when they go and trade in this market.

-Well, I'll tell I'll tell you something else about all this.
+Well, I'll tell you something else about all this.

-Um I did read something last week, and I'm where I read it is a scale.
+I did read something last week, and where I read it is escaped.

-Might have been the journal, might have been the New York Sun.
+It might have been the Journal, might have been in the New York Sun.

-But it was just somebody's theory that that the recent spike in the price of oil after it had dropped nine dollars, was due to the fact that people who normally buy and sell these oil futures contracts, people were holding on to them and not selling them within the standard frame of time that they uh that they usually do, and that that was causing the the spike uh which had nothing to do with supply and demand.
+But it was just somebody's theory that the recent spike in the price of oil after it had dropped $9 was due to the fact that people who normally buy and sell these oil futures contracts, people were holding onto them and not selling them within the standard frame of time that they usually do, and that that was causing the spike, which had nothing to do with supply and demand.

-But again, that that that's something that I'm just recalling from um from my memory.
+But again, that's something that I'm just recalling from my memory.

 I also, you know, this is the way my mind works.

-It wasn't long ago, George Soros, you know, they had these big Senate hearings before the Judiciary Committee, I think, on uh big oil and the price here, and there's George Soros.
+It wasn't long ago, George Soros, you know, they had these big Senate hearings before the Judiciary Committee, I think, on big oil and the price here.

-And George Soros is talking about well, this is a bubble, which which is what I have said.
+And George Soros is talking about, well, this is a bubble, which is what I have said.

-I mean, the the market can't support that for very long because it's it's it just can't.
+If this goes to $150, folks, a barrel of oil, I mean, the market can't support that for very long because it just can't.

 Markets work.